guyabel/tidywpp/README.md

 #> # ... with 1,404,743 more rows, and 3 more variables: PopFemale <dbl>,
 #> #   PopMale <dbl>, PopTotal <dbl>

-# as multiple granularities of population in WPP, there are multiple population indicators.
+# there are multiple population indicators in the WPP with different levels of granularity
-# use indicator indicator_file_group to select version of population indicator(s)
+# use indicator_file_group to select the desired version of population indicator(s)
 get_wpp(indicator = c("PopTotal", "PopMale", "PopFemale"), indicator_file_group =  "TotalPopulationBySex")
 #> # A tibble: 72,027 x 9
 #>    LocID Location    VarID Variant  Time MidPeriod PopFemale PopMale PopTotal